 One of the best ways to tell if you’re obese is through a waist measurement.

-Simple and efficient, measuring your waist will give you a number that tells you immediately if you’re obese.
-It also gives you a number to reach for.
+Simple and efficient, measuring your waist will give you a number that tells you immediately if you’re over your ideal weight.
+It also gives you a number to strive to achieve.

-Obesity is a waist circumference greater than 35 inches in women and greater than 40 inches in men.
+Obesity is a waist circumference that measures greater than 35 inches in women and greater than 40 inches in men.

 Measure right at the belly button with a flexible measuring tape.